Skip to main content

 How to create a PivotTable

-• Select any cell in the data range.
+• Select any cell within your data range.

-• Go to the Insert tab, choose PivotTable and place it on a new worksheet.
+• Choose to place the PivotTable on a new worksheet.

-• Drag fields containing text into the ROWS area as desired.
+• Drag text fields into the Rows area (and/or Columns, if desired).

-• Drag any field from the layout area back into the field list.
+• To remove a field, drag it out of the layout area and back into the field list.

-• Drag a field from ROWS to COLUMNS.
+• Drag a field from Rows to Columns (or vice versa) to change the layout.

-• Click the arrow beside any field in the VALUES area, choose Value Field Settings, and choose Average.
+• Click the arrow beside a field in the Values area, choose Value Field Settings, and select a different calculation (such as Average instead of Sum).

-For more PivotTable tutorials, check out our resources section below.
+For more in-depth PivotTable tutorials, see the resources section below.

 How do you automate data in Excel?